Bigdata-com/bigdata-research-tools/README.md

 os.environ["AZURE_OPENAI_ENDPOINT"] = "CLIENT_AZURE_OPENAI_ENDPOINT"
 os.environ["OPENAI_API_VERSION"] = "API_VERSION"
 ```
+> **_NOTE:_**  Models deployed on Azure apply configurable safety filters to detect violent, harmful, or otherwise unsafe content.
+As documented in [several discussions](https://learn.microsoft.com/en-us/answers/questions/2244789/azure-openai-api-inconsistent-false-positive-jailb) , these filters can occasionally produce false positives because they lack the context to interpret prompts or retrieved text accurately.
+While our prompts contain no harmful language, news or transcript content may include ambiguous terms that trigger these checks.
+To reduce the likelihood of false positives, we recommend configuring endpoints with the lowest safety threshold and disabling jailbreak-protection shields.

 ## Parameter Deep Dive
 The workflows in Bigdata Research Tools rely on a handful of key parameters.
 Here is a detailed explanation of how to use them in practice and what they mean.